StanHash/DOC/EventDoc/EventCodes.md

 For non-`MOVEFORCED` variants, if speed is negative, movement is done instantly and isn't displayed.
 Otherwise it dicates the speed at which the unit is moving (0 means default).
 TODO: investigate speed more.

 If scene-skipping (evbit 2 set), movement is instant reguardless of the speed argument.
-Note that `MOVEFORCED` may not work properly when scene-skipping.
+Note that `MOVEFORCED` and `MOVE_1STEP` do not work properly when scene-skipping.
 (TODO: investigate).

 Valid directions for `MOVE_1STEP` are: